mobile app bar

 Martin Brundle (L) and Ayrton Senna (R)

-Former F1 driver Martin Brundle may not have enjoyed the same level of success as some of his rivals, but he was a fantastic racer in his own right.
-He showcased much of his potential in the junior Formula categories, where he gave legends like Ayrton Senna a good run for their money.
+Former F1 driver Martin Brundle may not have enjoyed success on the track to the same magnitude as some of his contemporaries.
+But he was a fantastic racer in his own right.
+Brundle showcased much of his potential in the junior Formula categories, where he gave legends like Ayrton Senna a good run for their money.

-The two were fierce rivals during their F3 days and even fought for the championship in 1983.
-Senna, driving for West Surrey Racing at the time, had an unbelievable start to the campaign, winning the first nine consecutive races of the 1983 British F3 Championship.
+Senna and Brundle were fierce rivals during their F3 days and even fought for the championship in 1983.
+Senna, driving for West Surrey Racing, had an unbelievable start to the campaign, winning the first nine races of the 1983 British F3 Championship.

-Losing so many in a row, was understandably a huge psychological blow for Brundle.
-Speaking about it in a recent interview with Lucas Stewart, grandson of the legendary Sir Jackie Stewart, he said, “He [Senna] won the first nine races straight, and I was on the floor.
+Losing so many in a row was a huge psychological blow for Brundle.
+In a recent interview with Lucas Stewart, grandson of the legendary Sir Jackie Stewart, Brundle said, “He [Senna] won the first nine races straight, and I was on the floor.
 Nothing, I was over basically.”

-Things then began to turn around at Silverstone, where Brundle managed to beat the Sao Paolo-born driver for the first time that year, which was important for him psychologically for two reasons.
+Things began to turn around at Silverstone, where Brundle managed to beat the Brazilian for the first time that year.
+Psychologically speaking, that victory was pivotal for him for two reasons.

 I beat him at Silverstone in a straight fight, and psychologically, two things happened; I knew I could beat him, and he knew I could beat him, and then I won, I think, four of the next six races, and he crashed a lot,” Brundle explained.

-Silverstone was indeed a turning point, as Senna failed to score points in the next three races—each of which Brundle won.
-Brundle later added in his conversation with Stewart that although Senna had been the stronger performer up to that point in the season, the legendary Brazilian seemed to have lost his mental edge after being beaten.
+Silverstone was indeed a turning point.
+Senna failed to score points in the next three races, each of which Brundle won.
+The British driver explained to Stewart that although Senna had been the stronger performer up to that point in the season, the legendary Brazilian seemed to have lost his mental edge after being beaten.

 Brundle, who finished third in that race, had to settle for second place in the championship.
 That season proved pivotal for both drivers, as it earned them F1 seats the following year.